 Collection and processing

 Tea leaves begin to be harvested 90 days after the first day of spring.
-Pr first collection you can get the youngest leaves.
+With the first harvest, you can get the youngest leaves.
 It is generally accepted that it is from them that you can get the highest quality drink.
 Fans of this tea can easily distinguish tea from the first leaves by taste, smell and color.

 Collection and production of matcha tea

-After the castings have been collected, they are steamed so that all antioxidants are preserved and there is no oxidative process.
-After that, the stems are very carefully removed.
-Tea is dried in a room that is well ventilated.
-The leaves are then used for grinding into powder.
+After the castings are collected, they are steamed so that all antioxidants are preserved and there is no oxidation process.
+After this, the stems are very carefully removed.
+The tea is dried in a well-ventilated room.
+The leaves are then used to grind into powder.

-The tea has a delicate, rich taste, the aftertaste is slightly sweet.
-If you purchased this tea and it gives off even a little bit of bitterness, then this indicates two things - either very hot water was used for brewing, or you chose a poor quality product.
+The tea has a delicate, rich taste, with a slightly sweet aftertaste.
+If you purchased this tea and it tastes even a little bitter, then this indicates two things - either very hot water was used for brewing or you chose a product of poor quality.

 Beneficial features

-Due to the fact that tea leaves completely dissolve in water, green tea saturates the body with a large charge of strength.
+Due to the fact that tea leaves are completely dissolved in water, green tea saturates the body with a large charge of strength.
 That is, when you completely absorb the tea leaf, and do not throw away the tea leaves.
-Your body is fully absorbing the beneficial antioxidant components.
+Your body fully absorbs beneficial antioxidant components.

 Studies have been conducted in which it was found that this drink contains 7 times more antioxidants than dark chocolate, 60 times more than spinach.